rushikc/pennywise/SETUP.md

      ```
      USER_EMAIL=your-actual-mail@gmail.com
      ```
-     - Replace `your-actual-mail@gmail.com` with your actual email address.
+     - Replace `your-actual-mail@gmail.com` with your actual email address in which the firebase project is running.

   2. **Create  the `env.js` file in the appScript folder:**
      - Create a new file named `env.js` in the `appScript` folder